shahin148-arch/Credit-Card-Fraud-Detection/README.md

-"# Credit-Card-Fraud-Detection"
+# Credit-Card-Fraud-Detection 💳🔍

-A machine learning project that detects fraudulent credit card transactions using Python.
-The model helps in identifying suspicious activity and preventing financial loss.
+A machine learning project that detects fraudulent credit card transactions using **Python**.
+The model helps identify suspicious activities and reduce potential financial losses.

+---

+## 🔍 Project Overview
+Credit card fraud detection is a critical application of machine learning in the financial sector.
+This project analyzes transaction data, applies preprocessing techniques, and trains machine learning models to classify transactions as **fraudulent** or **legitimate**.

+---

+## 🚀 Features
+- Data preprocessing and cleaning
+- Exploratory Data Analysis (EDA)
+- Handling imbalanced datasets
+- Fraud detection using machine learning models
+- Model evaluation using standard metrics

+---

-#Technologies Used
+## 🧰 Technologies Used

-This project was developed using Python and the following libraries:
+This project was developed using **Python** and the following libraries:

-NumPy – for numerical computations
+- **NumPy** – numerical computations

-Pandas – for data manipulation and analysis
+- **Pandas** – data manipulation and analysis

-Matplotlib / Seaborn – for data visualization
+- **Matplotlib / Seaborn** – data visualization

-Scikit-learn – for machine learning models and evaluation
+- **Scikit-learn** – machine learning models and evaluation

+---

+## 📁 Project Structure
+-**Credit Card Fraud Detection.ipynb**